About the ‘Rambles Journal’

 In part that's the 'wisdom' we can gain from writers such as Arne Naess – that it is possible to overdose on the 'spectacular', and so miss the deep beauty inherent within the every-day landscapes/urbanscapes around us.

-The evolution of the ‘Rambles Journal’
+The evolution of the ‘Rambles Journal’.

 As with any natural organism, leave it long enough and it will either die or evolve.

-At the core of the Journal, and what was behind its original creation, is an exploration of what a lifetime spending time in the countryside has given to me: The realisation that the modern lifestyle robs us of our essential, vital sense of who and what we are as biological beings; and the stress that separation creates is a blight on modern society – as outlined from the work of Carl Jung on the natural world half a century ago, and more more recently Theodore Rozak's explorations into ecopsychology.
+At the core of the Journal, and what was behind its original creation, is an exploration of what a lifetime spending time in the countryside has given to me: The realisation that the modern lifestyle robs us of our essential, vital sense of who and what we are as biological beings; and the stress that separation creates is a blight on modern society – as outlined from the work of Carl Jung on the natural world almost a century ago, and more more recently Theodore Rozak's explorations into ecopsychology.

 Spending time in nature on a regular basis, stripped of all those artificial cocoons and distractions, allows us to appreciate those realities and discern how we should organise our relationship with both the natural world and technology.